There are twelve species of venomous snakes in New Mexico. The list includes eleven different rattlesnakes plus the Western Coral Snake.

 They also have jagged eight-sided black or brown blotches across their backs.
 These blotches have white interior spots.
 Towards the back of the snake, these blotches lose their jagged edges.
 At this point, they become crossbands.
 As their name suggests, these snakes have solid black tails.

 Eastern Black-Tailed Rattlesnakes look very similar to Northern Black-Tailed Rattlesnakes.
 A difference between them is that the anterior blotches are connected on the eastern.
-On the other hand, the blotches are separate on the northern.
+On the other hand, the blotches are separated on the northern.

 Where Do Eastern Blacktail Rattlesnakes Live in New Mexico?